 He started as a mathematics teacher at a seminary school in Graz and later went onto become an associate of Prince Hans Ulrich von Eggenberg

-He works as an assistant to the astronomer Tycho Brahe in Prague, and imperial mathematician to Emperor Rudolf II, Matthias and Ferdinand II.
+He worked as an assistant to the astronomer Tycho Brahe in Prague, and imperial mathematician to Emperor Rudolf II, Matthias and Ferdinand II.

-He was also a mathematics teacher in Linz, and adviser to General Wallenstein
+He was also a mathematics teacher in Linz, and an adviser to General Wallenstein

-His contribution in the field of optics has led to improvement of refracting telescope (the Keplerian telescope).
-The telescope was mentioned in the Galileo Galilei and was also a member of the Accademia dei Lincei in Rome.
+His contribution in the field of optics led to improvement of refracting telescope (the Keplerian telescope).
+The telescope was mentioned among great discoveries along with the telescope discovered by Galileo Galilei.He was also a member of the Accademia dei Lincei in Rome.

-He has bought new insights in the field of astronomy and astrology.
-Kepler added religious and spiritual comments to these elements and developed a theory that God has created the world according to a defined plan through the natural light of reason.
-Kepler has interestingly defined astronomy as “celestial physics” as “an excursion into Aristotle’s Metaphysics” and as “a supplement to Aristotle’s On the Heavens“.
+Johannes Kepler bought new insights in the field of astronomy and astrology.
+He added religious and spiritual comments to these elements and developed a theory that God created the world according to a defined plan through the natural light of reason.
+Kepler defined astronomy as “celestial physics” as “an excursion into Aristotle’s Metaphysics” and as “a supplement to Aristotle’s On the Heavens“.
 The studies by Kepler has changed the definition of astronomy from physical cosmology to universal mathematical physics

 - Kepler’s laws of planetary motion (his works based on Astronomia nova, Harmonices Mundi, and Epitome of Copernican Astronomy)